 Coke vs. Pepsi?
 McDonalds vs. Burger King?
-Botox vs Dysport?
-This reader reached out to find out if there are any differences among the most popular wrinkle freezers.
+Botox vs. Dysport?
+Dinner-table conversations no longer revolve around which soda brand or fast food chain is better.
+These days, the hot topic is injectables and fillers.
+To delve even deeper, this reader reached out to find out if there are any differences among the most popular wrinkle freezers.

-To clear up this issue, several leading cosmetic doctors in The Book have shared their experiences with Botox, Dysport and Xeomin, explaining the basics of how they work and how they choose which one to use.
+To clear up this issue, several leading cosmetic doctors in our expert directory (aka The Book) have shared their experiences with Botox, Dysport, and Xeomin, explaining the basics of how they work and how they choose which to use.

 Botox (manufactured by Allergan), Dysport (manufactured by Medicis), and Xeomin (manufactured by Merz) are all injectable neuromodulators, meaning they temporarily alter the nerve impulses of targeted muscles, therefore reducing or eliminating contraction-induced wrinkles.

-FDA Clearance: Botox was first on the scene; it hit the U.S. market in 2002.
-Dysport was approved by the Food and Drug Administration (FDA) in 2009 for treating forehead wrinkles and frown lines.
-Xeomin was the last to hit the market, having only been FDA approved for fine lines and wrinkles within the last 5 years.
+Botox was first on the scene, hitting the U.S. market in 2002.
+Dysport was approved by the FDA in 2009 for treating forehead wrinkles and frown lines.
+Xeomin was the last to hit the market, having only been FDA-approved for fine lines and wrinkles within the last seven years.

-Formulation: Each brand has a slightly different recipe of the same substance, bacterium Clostridium Botulinum, or Botulinum Toxin A, but they all work the same way: they block the nerve impulses of the injected muscles to temporarily paralyze muscle movements that cause wrinkles.
-The most common targets are horizontal lines across the forehead and perpendicular frown lines between the brows (also called “The Elevens”), but many also rely on Botox, Dysport, and Xeomin for crow’s feet, nasal squint lines, lines around the neck, eyebrow lifting, and even profuse underarm sweating and migraines.
+Each brand has a slightly different recipe of the same substance, bacterium Clostridium Botulinum, or Botulinum Toxin A, but they all work the same way: they block the nerve impulses of the injected muscles to temporarily paralyze muscle movements that cause wrinkles.

 Xeomin is sometimes considered a “naked” neuromodulator, since it contains no additives.
 It also does not require refrigeration prior to administering it to a patient, making it easier for transportation and storage.
 While this is relevant for the practitioner, it makes little difference to you, except that it may lower costs and make your anti-aging pursuits slightly less expensive.

-Results: Another small difference is the time until a patient sees results.
-The effects of Dysport may kick in quicker than the effects of Botox.
+One small difference is the time until a patient sees results.
+The effects of Dysport may kick in more quickly than the effects of Botox.
 Some research shows that it takes Botox three to five days to work, while Dysport takes effect within one to two days.
-Dysport may also last longer than Botox injections as some studies have shown that Dysport results last for six months to one year, while Botox lasts for about three to six months.
+Dysport may also last longer than Botox injections.
+Some studies have shown that Dysport results last for six months to one year, while Botox lasts for about three to six months.

-It’s of the utmost importance to find a qualified cosmetic doctor who knows how to create natural-looking results using Botox, Dysport or Xeomin.
-“Botox”-gone-bad cases are more often the result of the doctor who’s injecting it than the injection itself.
-Once you’ve found your doctor, then he or she will know what’s best to use for your particular concerns.
-Consult The Book to find a qualified cosmetic doctor in your neighborhood.
+It’s of the utmost importance to find a qualified cosmetic doctor who knows how to create natural-looking results using Botox, Dysport, or Xeomin.
+Botox-gone-bad cases are more often the result of the doctor who’s injecting it than the injection itself.
+Once you’ve found your doctor, he or she will know what’s best to use for your particular concerns.
+Take a look at our directory to find a qualified cosmetic doctor in your neighborhood.